You are currently viewing DIY Wall Mounted Console Table

 Attaching the console table to the wall

 The easiest way to attach a console table or a shelf to the wall is to use angle brackets.
-But I needed to mount the table to the wall so I could easily take it off anytime I need to clean the radiator.
+But I needed to mount the table to the wall so that I could easily take it off anytime I need to clean the radiator.

 I had a couple of aluminium brackets, which are just 20 x 70 mm (3/4″ x 2 3/4″) long bent plates with a hole at one of their sides.